jennizalwango/EPIC_MAIL/README.md

 ##Create the virtual envirnoment
  `virtualenv myenv`.

 ##Activate your virtualenv to start working.
  `source myenv/bin/activate`.

-Install the app dependencies,these are found in the `requirements.txt`
+ Good then install the app dependencies,these are found in the `requirements.txt` `pip install -r requiremnets.txt`

-The application is bulit with a python flamework called [Flask](http://flask.pocoo.org/).
-Go on and install pylint to help you run the tests of the application
+This will help you get all the app dependencies used in the application development

+Execute the application by running a given command `python run.py`

+After running that command the server will start running http://127.0.0.1.5000/ which is the default URL

 ### To run the tests:
   `python -m pytest`  or
   `python -m unittest`  and this will show you the coverage of the tests locally

-Install all application requirements from the requirements files found in the root folder `pip install -r requirements`
 All done!
 Now,start your server by running  `python run.py`.

 ## Functionality
 -Create an account and sign in to the system